 Endodentists have the ability to see deep within the tooth

-Before having a tooth extracted it’s wise to have a consultation by a root canal therapist/Endodenist, as the costs of having the tooth saved vs the costs of having it extracted (and they going ahead with an implant) are much more affordable.
+Before having a tooth extracted it’s wise to have a consultation by a Endodenist.
+This is because the costs of having the tooth saved are much more affordable than the costs of having it extracted.

 Read more about dental implants cost and procedures on this page.